sungwoncho/editer/README.md

 Using editer, you can:

-* insert a string after a certain line in a multiline string
+* insert a string before/after a certain line in a multiline string optionally as a new line
+* insert a string before/after nth match of a regex in a multiline string optionally as a new line

 ## Installation